 Mt.
 Rokko 六甲山

-Located to the southeast of Hyogo Prefecture is the Rokko mountain range.
+Located in the southeast of Hyogo Prefecture is the Rokko mountain range.
 This is one of the prefecture's main tourist destinations, for its international history, excellent hiking trails, and unbeatable views of Kobe and Osaka .

 Easily accessible from Kobe or just an hour from downtown Osaka, the Rokko mountains provide a great escape for travelers taking a break from the busy cities.